Best Place to Buy Indian Table Linens

 - Unique gifts

 KALAMKARI - Originally a Persian word meaning "drawing on cloth".
 While the technique probably existed several centuries before, the style as we know them today emerged from the great craft schools that sprang up under the patronage of the Moghul emperors about three centuries ago.
-The style much favored by the Moghul courts were adopted by the printing communities on the Coramandel coast of south east India and most of the production is now hand block printed by a small number of family groups in and around the old fishing port of Masulipatam.
+The style much favored by the Moghul courts were adopted by the printing communities on the Coromandel coast of southeast India and most of the production is now hand block printed by a small number of family groups in and around the old fishing port of Masulipatam.
 While block printing is a much faster method of production than hand painting each piece it is still laborious and involves the use of a large number of blocks for each design.
-The intricate designs, the elaborate borders and the innate understanding of balanced composition has given Kalamkari a well deserved place in the evolution of printed design.
+The intricate designs, the elaborate borders and the innate understanding of balanced composition have given Kalamkari a well-deserved place in the evolution of printed design.
 You will love our Kalamkari tablecloths, placemats, napkins and table runners.

-These lovely, unique designs created centuries ago remain ever popular through out many cultures around the world today.
+These lovely, unique designs created centuries ago remain ever popular throughout many cultures around the world today.
 Made of 100% quality cotton, customers love them for their uniqueness, easy wash and wear care and affordability.
 Our Tablecloths, Placemats, Napkins and Table Runners are sure to bring a unique quality to your dining experience that will wow your friends and family.
-The vibrant colorful designs will lift your spirit and sooth your soul.
+The vibrant colorful designs will lift your spirit and soothe your soul.